 Must Have Tools for Successful Indoor Gardening

-As the weather turns colder and you hunker down for winter, don’t forget to spend some time preparing your indoor garden.
-The process of producing high-quality food, inside requires time and attention, along with the proper tools and accessories.
+It’s Houseplant Appreciation day!
+The process of producing high-quality food inside requires time and attention, along with the proper tools and accessories.
 But don’t worry!
 We’ve got you covered with this comprehensive list of everything you need to grow greens indoors all winter long.

 The following is an excerpt from Year-Round Indoor Salad Gardening by Peter Burke.
 It has been adapted for the web.